mohammadteeti/OPOST_AUTOMATION/README.md

   The Program allows the user to choose between Full File mode and Sample Mode ,samples can be selected from 5 up to 30 sample per file

+- **Date Picker**

+  The Program allows the user to manually select what date to work on , assuming the shipment is abelto be pendign for several days

 - **Logging Mechanism for Tracking Flow and Errors**

     A logging window continuously streams the flow of the process, displaying printed outputs, as well as stack, traces for error tracking.
 This allows for real-time monitoring and troubleshooting of the system's activities.